Improving mental health urgent and emergency care services

 Our aim is to make sure that people can access timely and appropriate help with their mental health.
 This will improve outcomes for individuals and help to reduce the current pressure on A&E, the police, ambulance and other services.

-This requires a collaborative approach between partner organisations, including Sussex Partnership, Sussex Police, SECAMBs, acute hospitals, voluntary, community and social enterprise (VCSE) as well as service users and their families, carers and supporters.
+This requires a collaborative approach between partner organisations, including Sussex Partnership, Sussex Police, SECAmb, acute hospitals, voluntary, community and social enterprise providers (VCSE) as well as service users and their families, carers and supporters.

 To better support people who are experiencing a mental health crisis, we have: